 How it works

-Battens can be simply push-clicked atop mounting tracks, positioned behind the battens with a concealer.
+Timber or aluminium battens can be simply push clicked atop mounting tracks, positioned behind the battens with a concealer.
 While the tracks are fixed to the substrate, before clipping on the battens, the batten clips were factory fixed to the tracks at a specified spacing sequence.

 The best customisation